nils-mathieu/piscine-rust/module-03.md

 object-oriented language, you may already be familliar with them: those are basically interfaces on steroids.

-This module will teach what traits are, how they work, and why they are so important.
+This module will teach you what traits are, how they work, and why they are so important.

 ## General Rules